Udāna 8.6

 Idha, gahapatayo, sīlavā sīlasampanno appamādādhikaraṇaṁ mahantaṁ bhogakkhandhaṁ adhigacchati.

-Firstly, an ethical person gains substantial wealth on account of diligence.
+Firstly, an ethical person gains great wealth on account of diligence.

 Ayaṁ paṭhamo ānisaṁso sīlavato sīlasampadāya.